nih-cfde/training-and-engagement/docs/Tutorials/cfdebot_website_editing.md

 ## Specific steps for editing the CFDE documentation website

-The website the `published-documentation` repo creates pulls some docs that are in its repo AND some from a sub-module (`the-fair-cookbook`).
+The website created by the `published-documentation` repo pulls some docs that are in its repo AND some from a sub-module (`the-fair-cookbook`).
 There are two ways to make changes to this website.

-A) **To edit documents that are *in* the `published-documentation` repo,** follow the general steps above for this repo: https://github.com/nih-cfde/published-documentation/.
+### A) **Edit documents that are *in* the `published-documentation` repo**

+Follow the general steps above for this repo: https://github.com/nih-cfde/published-documentation/.

-B) **To edit documents that are in the sub-module `the-fair-cookbook` repo,** the cfde-bot's process for checking changes is slightly different.
+### B) **Edit documents that are in the sub-module `the-fair-cookbook` repo**

+The cfde-bot's process for checking changes to this repo is slightly different:

 - The `published-documentation` cfde-bot monitors the `the-fair-cookbook` repo "master" branch every 6 hours.